 - Budget: If you’ve got limited funds, prioritise speaker quality first – choose the package with the best speakers, not the fanciest receiver.
 The difference between different speaker qualities is much more significant than the difference between receivers.

 - Space: Do you need to compromise on size to fit your space, or can you accommodate those bigger units?
-Bear in mind that you’ll need to keep at least your left and right side speakers at equal distance from viewers.
+Maybe a compact unit that has a number of speakers built-in would be a better fit.
+Bear in mind that if you choose a system with multiple pieces, you’ll need to keep at least your left and right side speakers at equal distance from viewers.
 The ideal setup has all speakers placed the same distance away from viewers, but this isn’t always practical.